bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 Now, when we need to turn a `KClass` into a `java.lang.Class`, we can call `.java` on it, e.g. `Foo::class.java` or `jann.value.java`.
 ### Annotated Primary Constructors

-We decided to make primary constructor syntax more regular, and now the <em>full form</em> of the primary constructor includes the `constructor` keyword:
+We decided to make primary constructor syntax more regular, and now the *full form* of the primary constructor includes the `constructor` keyword:

 {% raw %}
 <p></p>